MySQL

 jdbc.properties.*

-Custom parameters appended to the JDBC URL.
+Custom connection parameters in the JDBC URL.

 No